davidtorres89/UTSABC/README.md

 In order for the [pentest.yml](Ansible/pentest.yml) and [install-elk.yml](Ansible/install-elk.yml) playbooks to install in the correct locations, the [hosts](Ansible/hosts) file was used to direct to the correct webservers and Elk machine.

+ - To veify the elk machine is running, run: `curl http://10.0.0.8:5601.` This is the address of Kibana.
+If the installation succeeded, this command should print HTML to the console.

 Below are screenshots of the playbooks ran along with Azure NSG, Virtual Newtorks, Elk machine and 3 webmachines.